cmdjulian/mopy/README.md

 🐳 `mopy` is a YAML Docker-compatible alternative to the Dockerfile to package a Python application with minimal overhead.
 Mopy can also create base images containing a certain set of dependencies.
-To run mopy no installation is required, as it is seemingly integrated into docker build and therefore docker build is taking care of getting and running it.
+To run mopy no installation is required, as it is seemingly integrated and run by [buildkit](https://github.com/moby/buildkit) (or [docker](https://github.com/docker/buildx)).
+Docker build is therefor taking care of getting and running mopy.
 To make use of mopy, you don't have to be a docker pro!

 ## Mopyfile